 Mount Union College to Host Junior Scholars Program for Local Gifted Students

-Mount Union College will host the spring sessions of its 2008-2009 Junior Scholars Program on campus Tuesday, February 3 and Tuesday, March 3.
+Mount Union College will host the first session of its 2008-2009 Junior Scholars Program on campus Tuesday, October 7.
+Other sessions will be held on November 18, February 3 and March 3.

 This is the 23rd year for the Mount Union College Junior Scholars Program, for which approximately 100 gifted and talented high school juniors and seniors and their high school coordinators are invited to campus four times throughout the academic year; twice in the fall and twice in the spring.
 Half of the scholars have the opportunity to listen to one professor on one day; and the other half the other.
 At their next visit, they will switch and hear the opposite speaker.